 About Futures

 The UC San Diego Division of Extended Studies Futures initiative gives high school students the opportunity to explore career and college pathways through programs that offer practical and applied learning in high demand fields.
 Our courses and programs not only provide students with real-world skills and personal development, but also with opportunities for internships, professional employment, and educational advancement.
-In addition, parents/guardians have the opportunity to take these courses alongside their students, strengthening the sense of community and pride within the family unit.
 These programs are specifically designed for high school students and adhere to the same rigor and standard of excellence upheld by the University.

 Frequently Asked Questions

-Students receive three (3) pre-college credits per course.
-Some participating high school locations accept these credits to serve as elective credits on students’ high school transcripts potentially being applied to high school graduation requirements.
-Contact your school counselor to confirm credit acceptance PRIOR to enrolling in the courses.
-In addition, some higher education institutions will accept these credits as transferable credits to be applied to undergraduate requirements.
-Please contact the institution as to specific guidelines on credit transfers.
+Students receive three (3) 90000-level pre-college units per course.
+Some participating high school locations accept these units to serve as elective units on students’ high school transcripts potentially being applied to high school graduation requirements.
+Contact your school counselor to confirm unit acceptance PRIOR to enrolling in the courses.
+In addition, some higher education institutions will accept these units as transferable units to be applied to undergraduate requirements.
+Please contact the institution as to specific guidelines on unit transfers.
 Students can request official transcripts from UC San Diego Division of Extended Studies to include in college applications and for professional pursuits.

 Visit UC San Diego Division of Extended Studies’s website and click order your transcript.
 Login with your student account credentials and follow the step-by-step prompts.
 If you have questions during this process, please contact Student Services at (858) 534-3400, option 3.

-Yes, courses will be offered in sequential order as curriculum builds upon proceeding courses.
+Yes, courses will be offered in sequential order as curriculum builds upon preceding courses.

 Yes, payment plans are available on a case-by-case basis through UC San Diego Division of Extended Studies.
-In addition to the tuition cost, there is a $40 processing charge.
-To qualify for payment plans, you must commit to all courses within a program.
-Payments are evenly broken up during the duration of a program and are automatically charged to a credit card on file one time per month.
+Payments are evenly broken up prior to the start of a program and are automatically charged to a credit card on file one time per month.
 For more information on payment plans, please contact precollege@ucsd.edu.

 Once students have completed all three required courses within a Futures program track, students need to request an audit of their completion status by emailing precollege@ucsd.edu.
 A UC San Diego Division of Extended Studies staff member will complete the audit and contact Extended Studies' Student Services team to process the Award of Completion.
 Awards of Completion will be mailed directly to the address listed in the student account.